Over 2019, AC is celebrating its 10 years of support for cricket in Afghanistan and Afghanistan’s participation in the

-Thanks to our fantastic supporters we can do just that!
+Thanks to our fantastic supporters we have been able to do just that!

-5 World Cup Celebration Pitches have been built, with another 2 almost complete and cricket kit provided.
-One will be built in Nangarhar Province where many of the National Team were born, on common land where thousands of young people gather to play cricket, most of them students.
+3 World Cup Celebration Pitches have been built, with another 2 almost complete and cricket kit has been provided.
+One has been built in Nangarhar Province where many of the National Team were born, and where thousands of young people play cricket, most of them students.

-In Wardak Province a pitch will be built for nomad children who attend a community school and are desperate to play cricket and in Kunar Province, a pitch for use by visually impaired young cricketers will be built.
-2 other pitches will be built in schools in Baghlan and Takhar.
+In Wardak Province a pitch has been built for nomad children who attend a community school and are desperate to play cricket and in Kunar Province, a pitch for use by visually impaired young cricketers is now complete.
+2 other pitches are being built in schools in Baghlan and Takhar.

 A Coaching Camp and World Cup Celebration tournament has been held for teams from 6 schools located in Nangarhar Province, East Afghanistan, where AC has built pitches and given coaching.

-We want all these young people to share in the joy of the World Cup 2019 celebrations and to have their own dreams of playing competitive cricket fulfilled.
-This is certainly happening as you can see from our films.
+All these young people to share in the joy of the World Cup 2019 celebrations and to have their own dreams of playing competitive cricket fulfilled.
+This is certainly happening as you can see from our films (go to videos).